 A cash advance on your credit card is an amount of cash borrowed against your credit limit.
 Its like withdrawing money from the ATM with your debit card, except the cash comes from your credit limit, which means you have to pay it back with interest.
-You can take out a cash advance on your credit card by using your PIN at an ATM or by using a convenience check your credit card issuer has sent you.
+You can take out an advance on your credit card by using your PIN at an ATM or by using a convenience check your credit card issuer has sent you.

-Your credit card cash advance is tied to your credit card and comes with the option to pay over a period of time as long as you make minimum payments.
-Your available cash advance limit may be lower than your total limit if you already have a balance on the credit card.
+Your credit card advance is tied to your credit card and comes with the option to pay over a period of time as long as you make minimum payments.
+Your available advance limit may be lower than your total limit if you already have a balance on the credit card.

-Cash advances don’t have a grace period, meaning interest begins accruing on the balance as soon as the transaction is completed.
+Such advances don’t have a grace period, meaning interest begins accruing on the balance as soon as the transaction is completed.
 This is true even when you pay your balance in full and start the billing cycle with a zero balance.
 You will always pay a finance charge on a cash advance even if you pay it in full when your billing statement comes.
 To reduce the amount of interest you pay on a cash advance, pay it off as soon as possible, even if that means paying before you billing statement comes.

 In addition to the cash advance fee, you will also be charged an ATM fee when you use an ATM for a credit card cash advance.